 Limousines and Shared Ride Services

-To hire a limousine or executive sedan, or to make a reservation for shared ride shuttle service from the airport, visit the Ground Transportation Information Desk located in all baggage claim areas.
+Visit the Ground Transportation Information Desk in all baggage claim areas to hire a limousine or executive sedan or to make a reservation for a shared ride shuttle service from the airport.

 Taxi

-Taxis operating at this airport are metered, with a $10 minimum charge from the airport to any destination accept downtown which is subject to a flat rate.
+Taxis operating at this airport are metered, with a minimum $10 charge from the airport to any destination except downtown, which is subject to a flat rate.
 At the time of this update, the flat rate downtown charge is $28.50.

 Train

-The SEPTA (Southeastern Pennsylvania Transportation Authority) Airport Regional Rail Line connects the airport to central Philadelphia via train service.
+The SEPTA (Southeastern Pennsylvania Transportation Authority) Airport Regional Rail Line connects the airport to central Philadelphia via train.
 Passengers can use this service to get from the airport to stations in Center City and connections to Amtrak, additional regional trains and the Greyhound Bus Station.
 All stations along this line are wheelchair accessible.
-For more information visit the SEPTA website.
+For more information, visit the SEPTA website.

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, is subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
 We are not representatives of any of the above-mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.